 After five weeks, Chapter 1 of my European racing trip has come to an end.
 And just like a good book it went exceedingly fast.
 From Germany to Austria to the Czech Republic and back to Germany, each country and race has thrown up its fair share of challenges.
 Four back-to-back top level XC races have taken it out of me.
 Not so much physically but more mentally.
 Racing is probably the easiest part, sitting and waiting in hotels rooms is the tough part!

 Last week’s race at Nove Mesto in the Czech Republic didn’t go quite as well as I had planned.
 The week preceding was a bit stressful with a number of things going on and a final uni essay due on the day of the World Cup.
 With the usual stress of a World Cup compounded with uni and everything else, I ended up a bit fried.
-I hadn’t dedicated enough time to getting my head straight and as soon as I went to bed on Saturday night my mind was already buzzing.
 I still had an alright race in the slippery conditions, but not quite as good as the Czech Cup in Prague the week before.

 The week preceding Albstadt I really focused on the race and getting myself 100% on Sunday.
 I knew after last year that the first climb would involve a lot of walking, such is the nature of the narrow track.
 So I tried not to dwell on that and focused on getting through the first lap and then getting into my rhythm on the steep course.